zadokthevisionary/blueye-ux-case-study/usability-testing/usability-test-plan.md

-# OBJECTIVE & SCOPE
+# OBJECTIVE

-## Objective
+## Primary Objective

-To evaluate whether professionals can:
+To evaluate whether users can:

-- Easily understand and navigate the BLUEYE prototype
+- Understand the structure of the BLUEYE app

-- Successfully locate and interpret Screen Time Data Insights

-- Set up automated health goals and enable Auto Protection Mode

-- Perceive the features as useful for reducing side effects of prolonged screen exposure

-Additionally, the test aims to assess:
+- Locate key features related to Screen Time Awareness and Goal Automation

+- Interpret what each feature does without interacting with toggles

+- Accurately explain how automation would work

+## Secondary Objective

+To assess:

-- Clarity of language
+- Clarity of labeling

-- Feature discoverability
+- Logical grouping of features

-- Perceived value of automation
+- Perceived usefulness of core flows

-- Overall usability and confidence
+- Confidence in understanding the product

-## Scope of Test
+## SCOPE

+Testing:

-### Flow 1: Awareness of Daily Screen Time
+- Flow A – Awareness of Screen Time

-Settings → Data Insights Reports → Screen Time Meter → Switch between Daily / Weekly / Monthly
+Settings → Data Insights Reports → Screen Time Meter → Daily / Weekly / Monthly views

-### Flow 2: Health Goals with Automation
+- Flow B – Goal Automation

-Settings → Goal Setting Checklist → Enter Desired Goals → Set Screen Time Limits → Turn On Auto Protection Mode
+Settings → Goal Setting Checklist → Enter Screen Time Goal → Auto Protection Mode

+NOT testing:

+Toggle behavior

+Data accuracy

+Visual design preferences

+Micro-interactions

+Focus: Can they find it?
+Can they explain it?

 # PARTICIPANT PROFILE

-## Number of Participants

-5–7 participants

-## Profile Criteria

-Participants should:

-- Be 22–50 years old

-- Work at least 30 hours per week
+- 5–6 working professionals who:

-- Use digital devices 5+ hours daily
+- Use screens 5+ hours daily

-- Experience occasional eye strain, headaches, or screen fatigue
+- Experience occasional screen fatigue

-- Use laptops and smartphones daily
+- Are comfortable navigating apps

+- Fall within 22–50 age range